obah2008/Intrusion-detection/Log ingestion/Writing Splunk queries and Suricata detection rules.md

 Some of the key pairs suricata uses are:

-- Option	Description
+- Option    [Description]
-- content	Matches a specific string or byte pattern in the payload.
+- content	[Matches a specific string or byte pattern in the payload]
-- nocase	Makes content match case-insensitive.
+- nocase	[Makes content match case-insensitive]
-- offset	Sets where in the payload to begin searching.
+- offset	[Sets where in the payload to begin searching]
-- depth	    Limits how far into the payload to search.
+- depth	    [Limits how far into the payload to search]